Cerosh/FrameworkDocumentation/index.md

     }
 }
 ```
+The searchFor() method uses a SearchArrow class object for executing search. it does not declare any web element fields and annotations (like a standard page factory implementation). it declares a searchArrow field for the SearchArrow class which is then initialized in the class’s constructor; the standard page factory implementation does this only for web elements.
 In order to check this, we create a simple test to check the search results, in which we create a copy of our page:
 ```Java
 public class SearchingByRequestTest {